 If you specify a location manually through the Diagnostics server item on the phone's Diagnostics menu, log files are uploaded to that location.
-For information about how to specify a diagnostic server from a phone, see Configuring a Diagnostic Server from the Phone Interface on page 134.)
+For information about how to specify a diagnostic server from a phone, see Configuring a Diagnostic Server from the Phone Interface.)